-You can go like:
+You can go like this:

 “Hey [first name], I’m Robbie, Chief Intern Officer at MKTG Rhythm.
-Earlier I sent you an email featuring our special socks, and I wanted to follow up to see if you have any questions about it.”
+Earlier, I sent you an email featuring our special socks, and I wanted to follow up to see if you have any questions about it.”

 Since you can not add much using a plain text template, you can still play around with the styling of text a little by highlighting strong words, putting emphasis on specific terms by making them bold, etc.